When to Worry About Diarrhea in Adults: Warning Signs to Know

 Diarrhea After Travel: When to Seek Medical Attention

-Seek medical attention if you develop high fever, bloody diarrhea, severe dehydration, symptoms persisting beyond three days, severe abdominal pain, or signs of organ complications.
+Traveler's diarrhea affects millions of people annually and usually results from consuming contaminated food or water.
+Most cases resolve within a few days, but seek medical attention if you develop high fever, bloody diarrhea, severe dehydration, or symptoms persisting beyond three days.
 Some infections acquired during travel, like giardiasis or amebiasis, may not appear until weeks after returning home.
-If you develop chronic diarrhea after international travel, inform your doctor about your travel history.
+For a complete guide see traveler's diarrhea causes and prevention.

 Emergency Symptoms: When to Go to the ER

-Certain situations require emergency room care rather than waiting for a doctor's appointment.
 You should go to the emergency room immediately if you experience signs of severe dehydration with confusion or loss of consciousness, bloody diarrhea that is heavy or continuous, fever of 104°F or higher, severe abdominal pain with rigid abdomen, inability to pass gas or stool despite urgency, signs of shock including cold skin and rapid weak pulse, chest pain or severe difficulty breathing, seizures, or severe vomiting preventing all fluid intake for 24 hours or more.

 SituationCall Your DoctorGo to ER